wiseman-timelord/DynaLaunchPsPscPyPy3-Ba/README.md

 # PsPyRunner-Ba

 ### STATUS:
-Working, revisited & somewhat perfected.
-Further, testing and refinement, possible.
+Working.
+It has been re-visited twice, and is somewhat perfected.

 ### DESCRIPTION
-DynaPsPscPyPy3-Ba is an innovative batch script launcher designed to dynamically PsPyRunner PowerShell (`.ps1`) and Python (`.py`) scripts.
+PsPyRunner-Ba is an innovative batch script launcher designed to dynamically PsPyRunner PowerShell (`.ps1`) and Python (`.py`) scripts.
 It is particularly useful for testing and development environments where numerous scripts need to be managed and PsPyRunnerd efficiently.
 This launcher automatically detects scripts in its directory, allowing for a seamless and flexible script execution process.
 It's ideal for users who need a centralized and streamlined way to run multiple test scripts without manual intervention.
 "But I know how to launch a powershell/python file, why would I use this?", well it saves, time and effort, and, you can keep your own launcher batch vanilla.

 ### FEATURES
 - **Script Management**: Dynamically detects and labels `.ps1` and `.py` files in the directory, simplifying script identification and execution.